marick/ecto_test_data_builder/USE.md

 we're building.
 We could have a different foundation; nothing depends on ExMachina per se.

-This particular app has a custom version of ExMachina's `insert!` because it maintains separate tables for different veterinary *institutions* (using Postgres schemas).
-You'll see `Factory.sql_insert!(...)`, which just means "insert into the test institution".)
+This particular app uses a custom version of ExMachina's `insert!` because it maintains separate tables for different veterinary *institutions* (using Postgres schemas).
+You'll see `Factory.sql_insert!(...)`, which just means "insert into the test institution.")

 ## Explicit creation

-Here's the simplest way to create an animal:
+In the finished version of the Critter4Us test builder, here's the simplest way to create an animal:

 ```elixir
 empty_repo()